Finding Private ABA Therapy: Costs, Benefits & What to Expect

 Key Takeaways

-What Is Private ABA Therapy?
+What is Private ABA Therapy?

 Private ABA therapy provides individualized support for children with autism spectrum disorder (ASD) or developmental differences.
 It’s based on Applied Behavior Analysis (ABA), an evidence-based approach to understanding and improving meaningful behaviors.